-The strategy will ensure development areas are available to meet projected residential and business needs, while protecting the region’s highly productive soils, freshwater and natural environments, and sites and areas of significance to Māori.
-It will also address the challenges and affects posed by climate change and have regard to the effect of development on the climate.
+The FDS will ensure development areas are available to meet projected residential and business needs, while protecting the region’s highly productive soils, freshwater and natural environments, and sites and areas of significance to Māori.
+It also addresses the challenges natural hazards, including the affects posed by climate change, will have on development.
+The development constraints include flood risk information gathered post-Cyclone Gabrielle (2023). .
+It will allow us to plan and deliver the necessary infrastructure to support growth.

-The study area for the FDS are the existing urban areas of Napier and Hastings.
+The study area for the preparation of the draft FDS has been the existing urban areas of Napier and Hastings:

-Pre-engagement: A pop-up information shop in Hastings city and online survey (October/November 2023) garnered a lot of information from residents, organisations and businesses.
-A summary of the consultation can be found in the Summary of Feedback from Community Engagement.
+Workshops, a pop-up information shop, presentations, and online survey (October and November 2023) garnered a lot of information from residents, organisations and businesses.
+A summary of that consultation can be found in the Summary of Feedback from Community Engagement.

-These standards will guide the development of our FDS, including our conversations with our communities and the technical work required to support good decision-making.
+These standards have guided the development of the draft FDS, including our conversations with our communities and the technical work required to support good decision-making.

-The strategy must be reviewed every three years to ensure it takes into account changes in population and business forecasts, changes to the environment, and climate change impacts.
-Its implementation plan will be reviewed annually.
-The FDS is scheduled for completion in early 2025.
+The FDS is scheduled for completion mid-2025.
+Following that, the strategy must be reviewed every three years to ensure it takes into account changes in population and business forecasts, changes to the environment, and climate change impacts.
+The accompanying implementation plan will be reviewed annually.

 Who are the ‘FDS Partners’?

-The Napier Hastings Future Development Strategy is being prepared as a partnership between the three councils and three iwi authorities:
+The Napier Hastings Future Development Strategy is being prepared by the Future Development Joint Committee, a partnership between the three councils (Hastings, Napier and Hawke’s Bay Regional) and three iwi authorities: Maungaharuru Tangitū Trust, Mana Ahuriri Trust and Tamatea Pōkai Whenua.

 No. The FDS cannot directly change zoning.
-However, the councils’ future District Plan changes, as well as infrastructure investment decisions, must have regard to the FDS.
-So the FDS will strongly influence future land zoning decisions.
+However, the Napier and Hastings councils’ future District Plan changes, the Regional Policy Statement, as well as infrastructure investment decisions, must have regard to the FDS.
+So, the FDS will strongly influence future land zoning decisions.

-Yes.
-Other infrastructure providers like Waka Kotahi, electricity suppliers and telecommunications companies, are involved in the process and will help evaluate options.
+Yes, infrastructure providers including Waka Kotahi, electricity suppliers and telecommunications companies have been involved in the process, helping evaluate infrastructure opportunities and issues related to the options.

 Disclaimers and Copyright